On Venus, Have We Got a Rabbi!

 On Venus, Have We Got a Rabbi! is a 1974 science fiction novelette by William Tenn.
-At an Interstellar Neozionist Congress convened on Venus, weirdly-looking aliens claim that they are Jews.
+At an Interstellar Neo-Zionist Congress convened on Venus, weird-looking aliens claim that they are Jews.
 This legal quagmire was ingeniously resolved by the Great Rabbi of Venus.
 The story satirizes the question "Who is a Jew?".
 It was first published in the anthology Wandering Stars: An Anthology of Jewish Fantasy and Science Fiction edited by Jack Dann.